 By pushing yourself beyond any reasonable, healthy limit, your body will react in protest.
 You could strain a muscle or end up with a much more serious injury like a torn hamstring or quad.
 Although it may seem like sitting around doesn’t really fit with your race prep routine, trust us when we say it does.
 You must rest to give your body a chance to repair itself so it’s ready to go for the race.

-8. Use Footage of Your Rides to Improve
+8. Use Video of Your Rides to Improve

 Remember how before we mentioned that one benefit of riding with others is that they can let you know how to sharpen your technique?
 Well, you can’t always go boarding with your pals, especially if you’re out on the water nearly every day during your training (with time to rest, of course).